"They're Dropping Like Flies"

 “Will do, mom.
 How’s life in Salem?
 Is it still cold out there?”

 “Of course.
 The weather won’t change for another month or so.
 As for everything else, I’m fine.
 I don’t have a lot to do right now.
-Nothing really starts around here until the weather changes, and it’s not like I have any grandchildren to keep me entertained.”
+Nothing really starts around here until the weather changes and it’s not like I have any children or grandchildren to keep me entertained.”

 See?
 I told you!
 I told you so!
 Didn’t I?
 Here we go again!